0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

 Ultimately, choosing which type of ZK-EVM to develop involves a trade-off between EVM-equivalence and performance.

 The challenge this poses for developers who favor exact Ethereum-equivalence is to devise ingenious designs and clever techniques to implement faster zk-provers.
-Vitalik mentions one mitigation strategy to improve proof generation times: Cleverly engineered, and massively parallelized provers.
+Vitalik mentions one mitigation strategy to improve proof generation times: cleverly engineered, and massively parallelized provers.